s53ostlund/thermiq-docker/README.md

 - check that Thermia -> Overview registers are populated. if not
 	- Make sure your card is working with MQTTExplorer.
 Get that working before coming back here
 	- Read off the ClientName from the MQTTExplorer messages
-	- Check over MQTTNode in the ThermIQ ;   **it ends with -bb ; don't accept the default** ; go back to Update and Install to fix
+	- Check over MQTTNode in the ThermIQ ;
+		- it ends with -bb
+		- don't blindly accept the default; it was incorretly preconfigured for me
-	- Check permissions on sqlite , it should be writable and owned by www-data:www-data
+	- Check permissions on sqlite  in the container , it should be writable and owned by www-data:www-data
 - check that you can write to register for instance Indoor target temp
 	- If you appear to be able to write to the register but the register is not saved on refresh
 		- check over the MQTTNode in poller settings; don't forget to restart listeners in the docker shell